Treatment & Services

 Internship - Universidade de Sao Paulo

-Medical School - University of Sao Paulo Faculty of Medicine
+Medical Education - University of Sao Paulo Faculty of Medicine

 Stereotactic and functional neurosurgery, surgery for Parkinson's Disease, movement disorders and deep brain stimulation, surgical management of chronic pain, conditions including spinal cord stimulation, deep brain stimulation for pain, psychiatric disorders and emerging applications